juliuskunze/jaxnet/README.md

 - No global compute graph
 - No global random key

+This encourages robust code and allows new ways of optimization ([detailed motivation here](MOTIVATION.md)).

 **This is an early version.
 Expect breaking changes!** Install with

 ```